kenny-kelley/fedora-config/README.md

 - https://hansdegoede.livejournal.com/19081.html

 ## Fixing the GNOME login screen being on the wrong monitor
-First, you'll need to login with Wayland.
+First, you'll need to log in with Wayland.
 Be sure to do this after installing the properietary Nvidia drivers.

 Then arrange the monitors to your liking via *GNOME Settings*.